MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/how-does-it-work.md

 The client also decrypts the rights list and passes them to the application, which enforces those rights in the application’s user interface.

 > [!NOTE]
-> When users who are external to your organization consume content that you've protected, the consumption flow itself is the same.
-The variation is how the user is authenticated.
+> When users who are external to your organization consume content that you've protected, the consumption flow is the same.
+What changes for this scenario, is how the user is authenticated.
 For more information, see [When I share a protected document with somebody outside my company, how does that user get authenticated?](../get-started/faqs-rms.md#when-i-share-a-protected-document-with-somebody-outside-my-company-how-does-that-user-get-authenticated)

 ### Variations